 Are mixed versions of components allowed?

 Within each site, Citrix recommends upgrading all components to the same version.
 Although you can use earlier versions of some components, all features in the latest version might not be available.
 For more information, see Mixed environment considerations.

 How often must a Current Release be upgraded?

 Current Releases reach End of Maintenance (EOM) 6 months after the release date.
-Citrix recommends customers adopt the latest Current Release.
+Citrix recommends that customers adopt the latest Current Release.
 Current Releases reach End of Life (EOL) 18 months after the release date.
 For more information, see Current Release Lifecycle.

 What is recommended: upgrade to LTSR or CR?

 Current Releases (CRs) deliver the latest and most innovative app, desktop, and server virtualization features and functionality.
 This allows you to stay on leading-edge technology and ahead of your competition.

 Long Term Service Releases (LTSRs) are ideal for large enterprise production environments that prefer to retain the same base version for an extended period.